3 ways to boost holiday retail sales

 The National Retail Federation expects to see a rise of 8.5% to 10.5% in retail spending this holiday season, and NRF President and CEO Matthew Shay says “[there’s] considerable momentum heading into this holiday shopping season.”
 People want to celebrate, get into the holiday spirit, and feel a sense of normalcy.
 Participating in holiday events and getting gifts for their loved ones may be one way to achieve that.

 Not just that, but news of supply shortages has inspired many holiday shoppers to start early this year.
 Shoppers are worried about their must-have gifts being out of stock as the holidays approach, so they’re shopping earlier than usual to cross those items off their lists.
 Half of shoppers took advantage of deals for holiday gifts before Thanksgiving, creating a longer window of opportunity for retailers.

-Proactive, informed retailers can get larger market share this holiday season
+Leverage event data for larger market share this holiday season

 Not only are demand patterns different this year, so too is loyalty.
 Holiday shoppers are more willing to switch brands now than ever before, meaning it’s crucial for companies to ensure their in-demand products are in stock.
 In all fairness, what’s loyalty when your preferred brand of an item isn’t even available?
 On the other hand, brand loyalty is a no-brainer when a certain brand happens to be the only one in stock.